Why add the repository?

 Other Distributions (Misc)

-I don’t officially support any other distributions, but I do still have some instructions for installing on a few other platforms.
-There are links to pages for that here.
+I don’t officially support any other distributions at the moment, but I do still have some instructions for installing on a few other platforms.
+Note that I will provide AppImages soon for Linux, which should fix this problem.
+There are links to pages for that below.